bpsuntrup/App-Blurble/README.txt

 TODO:
+* make blurbles bounce (see included bounce.html for proof of concept)
 * csrf hardening
 * change password (keep old hashes? encrypted old passwords with new password)
     * password needs an order field